vanderschaarlab/Datagnosis/README.md

 ## 🔑 Methods

+Datagnosis builds on D-CAT which is a Hardness Characterization Method Benchmarking framework also from the van der Schaar lab.

+For benchmarking of the below methods see https://github.com/seedatnabeel/D-CAT.

 ### Generic methods
 | Method | Type| Description | Score | Reference |
 | --- | --- | --- | --- | --- |